What Are Dental Bridges?

 Offered as both fixed or removable options, dental bridges can fill open spaces left by the loss of natural teeth.
 Dental bridges are made of two or more crowns that are molded together and rely on the teeth on either side of the gap to remain anchored in place.
 With a bridge, you can eat and speak with greater ease and prevent bite changes caused by shifting teeth.
 Made Ya Smile Spring Cypress wants to help you if you have lost a tooth.
-Call us today to make an appointment with Dr. Tiffany Campbell to find out more about custom fixed and removable dental bridges.
+Call us today to make an appointment with our dentist to find out more about custom fixed and removable dental bridges.
 These appliances, made from a range of materials, may be the best solution to recover your best smile after tooth loss.

 Tooth loss is far more than just a cosmetic issue.
 Your general well-being may be affected since tooth loss can keep you from eating a nutritious diet and speaking with confidence as it changes how your teeth bite together.
 With a dental bridge, you can recover from the loss of one or more teeth in a row or within the same area of the mouth.
 Not only do these restorations restore functionality and help redistribute biting forces in the mouth, they also help you maintain a natural shape in your face and jaw.
 Bridges can support surrounding teeth by ensuring they stay in their proper places, rather than shifting to fill gaps in your smile.